 In 1995, they introduced blue M&M’s.
 Before then, the color mix in a bag of plain M&M’s was 30% Brown, 20% Yellow, 20% Red, 10% Green, 10% Orange, 10% Tan.
 Afterward it was 24% Blue , 20% Green, 16% Orange, 14% Yellow, 13% Red, 13% Brown.

 Suppose a friend of mine has two bags of M&M’s, and he tells me that one is from 1994 and one from 1996.
 He won’t tell me which is which, but he gives me one M&M from each bag.
 One is yellow and one is green.
 What is the probability that the yellow one came from the 1994 bag?

 The second column has the likelihoods, which follow from the information in the problem.
-If A is true, the yellow M&M came from the 1994 bag with probability 20%, and the green came from the 1996 bag with probability 20%.
+For example, if A is true, the yellow M&M came from the 1994 bag with probability 20%, and the green came from the 1996 bag with probability 20%.
+If B is true, the yellow M&M came from the 1996 bag with probability 14%, and the green came from the 1994 bag with probability 10%.
 Because the selections are independent, we get the conjoint probability by multiplying.